-In February 2018, the compensation committee established incentive targets for fiscal 2018.
-The compensation committee determined that the aggregate amount of the 2018 Annual Incentive Plan will be awarded to eligible named executive officers on a sliding scale based upon certain EBITDA performance goals after adjusting for non-cash compensation expense.
+In February 2020, the compensation committee established incentive targets for fiscal 2020.
+The compensation committee determined that the aggregate amount of the 2020 Annual Incentive Plan will be awarded to eligible named executive officers on a sliding scale based upon certain personal success targets, and EBITDA performance goals after adjusting for non-cash compensation expense.